 Karol Szymanowski’s Symphonie Concertante is an unloved work.
 It was premiered by the composer at the piano on October 9, 1932, just a few weeks after its completion.
-Szymanowski performed it in most European capitals in the following months.
-After this moment of curiosity, the work fell into oblivion.
+In the following months, Szymanowski performed it in nearly all the European capitals, but after an initial spark of curiosity, the work fell into oblivion.
 In America, Arthur Rubinstein, his dedicatee, gave the first performance in 1941, with the Philadelphia Orchestra conducted by Ormandy.
 Rubinstein recorded it in the early 1950s and performed it from time to time, as often as the great American orchestras, who were not very bold in their programming, accepted it.
 Upon approaching his 80th birthday, he felt that the work needed another younger champion, capable of imposing it.
 He chose Istomin and simply told him: “Now, it’s your turn!”

 1965.
 Minneapolis Symphony Orchestra, Stanislas Skrowaczewski.